krillan49/PZDC_dungeon_2/README.md

 In the camp menu you can distribute bonuses for completing or killing opponents in dungeons

-* monolith - accumulates points for killing the enemy, the stronger the enemy, the greater the chance.
+* Monolith - accumulates points for killing the enemy, the stronger the enemy, the greater the chance.
 For monolith points in the camp, you can strengthen the characteristics of the characters
-* shop     - if your character survived the previous run, then with some probability he can sell his items to the shop, and you can buy them from the merchant for new heroes
+* Shop - if your character survived the previous run, then with some probability he can sell his items to the shop, and you can buy them from the merchant for new heroes
+* Occult Library - Sells recipes that can be used to create living enhancements for weapons and armor from body parts of slain enemies

 ![shop](assets/shop.png)